SWP in Mutual Funds: A Tax-efficient Retirement Income Strategy

 Imagine getting a regular monthly income in retirement while paying much less tax than your friends who rely on fixed deposits.
 This advantage is possible with tax-efficient mutual funds and systematic withdrawal plans (SWP plans).
 The key difference: when you withdraw money through an SWP in a mutual fund, only the profit portion gets taxed, not your entire withdrawal.

 This structure can save you lakhs in taxes over your retirement years.
-This is what makes it one of the most effective strategies if you are going for retirement income planning.
+This is what makes it one of the most effective strategies if you are going for retirement income planning, as SWPs can help create sustainable income streams for retirees.

 Key Benefits You Get with SWP